K-Allison/KA---Placement---012---Transport-Scotland/README.md

 # KA---Placement---012---Scottish-Government
-My CV and cover letter for the012 - Transport Scotland - Development of an Active Travel Indicator monitoring dashboard placement through The Data Lab
+My CV and cover letter for the 012 - Transport Scotland - Development of an Active Travel Indicator monitoring dashboard placement through The Data Lab